cloudtruth/terraform-provider-cloudtruth/docs/resources/parameter.md

 ### Optional

 - `description` (String) Description of the CloudTruth Parameter
-- `dynamic` (Boolean) Whether to run template evaluation on the Parameter's value incompatible with secret parameters
+- `dynamic` (Boolean) Whether or not to evaluate the Parameter's value (incompatible with secret parameters)
 - `environment` (String) The CloudTruth environment where the Parameter's value is defined.
 Defaults to empty string
-- `external` (Boolean) Whether the value is a reference to a value in an external system or defined in CloudTruth, defaults to false
+- `external` (Boolean) Whether or not the value is external, defaults to false
+- `filter` (String) An optional filter (path/query) used only with external parameters
+- `location` (String) The location of the secret value, required for external parameters, otherwise optional
 - `project` (String) The CloudTruth project where the Parameter is defined
 - `secret` (Boolean) Whether or not the Parameter is a secret, defaults to false/non-secret
-- `value` (String) The value of the CloudTruth Parameter, specific to an Environment (which can be overridden/inherited)
+- `value` (String) The value of the CloudTruth Parameter, specific to an environment (which can be overridden/inherited)

 ### Read-Only